 As identified by a RUSI paper on Agile Warrior one of the key challenges with CME is devoting sufficient resources over a sufficiently long time to enable a level of an adequate understanding to be developed before any operation.
 Managing the wider intelligence picture, horizon scanning and fusing disparate sources of information into a single, coherent picture is arguably the most significant of these challenges and it is compounded in an urban environment by a number of factors.

-The role of the Army in understanding the environment prior to operations might not necessarily be exclusive; of course it should be a multi-agency and these others might include local business, charities or civic leaders and we should not be afraid of engaging with religion or even Twitter and Facebook.
+The role of the Army in understanding the environment prior to operations might not necessarily be exclusive; of course, it should be a multi-agency and these others might include local businesses, charities or civic leaders and we should not be afraid of engaging with religion or even Twitter and Facebook.

 Indigenous Capability Building